aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Tenancy.md

 just have to make sure that multiple instances of the application don't **conflict** with each other on the same server environment.

-This can also be possibl for an **existing application** which is not designed as multi-tenant.
+This can also be possible for an **existing application** which is not designed as multi-tenant.
 It's easier to create such an application since the application is not aware of multitenancy.
 There are, however, setup, utilization and maintenance problems in this approach.